JeremiasRy/go_js/README.md

 - Port acorn to go - Done, bugs may appear later, let's fix them as they appear
 - transpile AST -> bytecode
 - build a VM to run this bytecode
-- try not to quit... hello
+- try not to quit... seems that nan boxing in GO is not so straightforward GC cleans up things pretty radicly, might be a case of re-write in rust?